-Telehealth startup Hims fell in its public trading debut — and that’s fine with its CEO – TechCrunch
+Hims, the telehealth startup, saw its shares slip in their trading debut — and that’s fine with its CEO – TechCrunch

 TC: Is there a lockup period for anyone?

-AD: There’s a traditional lock-up for executives and employees and the board.
+AD: There’s a traditional lockup for executives and employees and the board.

 TC: Did your SPAC sponsors get a board seat?